 Mom looked at the two of us and smiled.
 Then she looked at Molly like she was thinking what to say to her.

-“I’ve been telling Jonathan that I’m going to have a baby any day now and he’s going to have a younger brother or sister.
+She said, “I’ve been telling Jonathan that I’m going to have a baby any day now and he’s going to have a younger brother or sister.
 Your mom said she talked to you about it?”

-Still looking at Molly, “We won’t know whether it’s a boy or a girl until he or she is born, but I feel like it’s going to be another boy.
+Still looking at Molly, mom said, “We won’t know whether it’s a boy or a girl until he or she is born, but I feel like it’s going to be another boy.
 We’ll see if I’m right again this time.
 Not that I wouldn’t be thrilled if it was a girl like you.”

 Molly kind of squeezed her face thinking, and finally nodded.